-In alignment with UN Sustainable Development Goal 16, the Royal Thai Police and Chulalongkorn University's Faculty of Law, under the leadership of Assistant Professor Pareena Srivanit, Ph.D., the Dean of Faculty, have launched the "Special LawLAB: Young Lawyers - Police Engagement Pilot Project."
-Commencing on August 30, 2022, this groundbreaking initiative bridges the gap between law students and contemporary police investigations in the era of 5G technology.
+In alignment with UN Sustainable Development Goal 16, the Royal Thai Police and Chulalongkorn University's Faculty of Law, under the leadership of Assistant Professor Pareena Srivanit, Ph.D., the Dean of the Faculty, have launched the "Special LawLAB: Young Lawyers - Police Engagement Pilot Project."
+Having commenced on August 30, 2022, this groundbreaking initiative bridges the gap between law students and contemporary police investigations in the era of 5G technology.

-Twenty-five Chulalongkorn University law students, ranging from the 2nd to 4th year, have been meticulously selected for this self-learning Young Lawyers - Police Engagement Pilot Project.
-This endeavor facilitates academic and practical collaborations with police officers across diverse departments, fostering a distinctive learning experience.
+Twenty-five Chulalongkorn University law students, ranging from the 2nd to 4th year, were meticulously selected for this self-learning Young Lawyers - Police Engagement Pilot Project, an endeavor that facilitates academic and practical collaborations with police officers across diverse departments, fostering a distinctive learning experience.

-Dean Asst.
-Prof. Dr. Pareena Srivanit underscores the project's alignment with the Faculty of Law's LawLAB, offering students invaluable insights into investigative processes.
-It equips aspiring lawyers with practical, real-world understanding, enabling them to contribute significantly to legal development.
+The project's alignment with the Faculty of Law's LawLAB offers students invaluable insights into investigative processes and equips aspiring lawyers with practical, real-world understanding, enabling them to contribute significantly to legal development.
 Simultaneously, it offers law enforcement officers fresh perspectives from a diverse student group.